MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 }
 ```

-## Set item shape
+## Set shape
-The `ItemShape` property is an `enum` of type `RatingViewShape` for setting the rating item shape of the rating items, such as stars, circles, like, dislike, or any other commonly used rating icons..
+The `Shape` property is an `enum` of type `RatingViewShape` for setting the rating item shape of the ratings, such as stars, circles, like, dislike, or any other commonly used rating icons..
 The available options are:

 - `Star` - (default)
 - `Heart`
 - `Circle`
 - `Like`
 - `Dislike`
-- `Custom` - If set and `CustomItemShape` is NULL or empty, defaults to `Star`
+- `Custom` - Requires `CustomShapePath` to first be defined; will throw `InvalidOperationException` if `CustomShapePath` is `null`

 The following examples set the rating fill property: